 Arlington, VA 22209

-The American Chemistry Council represents companies engaged in the business of chemistry — members apply the science of chemistry to make products and services “that make people’s lives better, healthier and safer.
-ACC is committed to improved environmental, health and safety performance, common sense advocacy designed to address major public policy issues, and health and environmental research and product testing.”
+The American Chemistry Council represents companies engaged in the business of chemistry — members apply the science of chemistry to make products and services “that make people’s lives better, healthier and safer.”
+ACC is committed to national energy education and common sense advocacy to address public policy issues, and health and environmental research and product testing.

 American Geological Institute

 4220 King Street